doeixd/shoe-tracker/ARCHITECTURE_IMPROVEMENTS.md

 ## Conclusion

-The current ShoeFit architecture is well-built but significantly over-engineered.
+The current MyShoeTracker architecture is well-built but significantly over-engineered.
 By leveraging Convex's automatic caching and real-time features alongside TanStack Router's built-in preloading, we can:

 1. **Reduce complexity by 50%** while improving performance
 2. **Achieve instant navigation** for most user interactions